 The Life, Work and Religious Heritage of Violinist Itzhak Perlman

 Alison Chernick’s new documentary, “Itzhak” ha sboth god music and good company and it should since it is a personality sketch of the world-famous violinist, Itzhak Perlman.
-Chernick captures the Manhattan-dwelling subject at home and on tour around the globe, hobnobbing with classical colleagues as well as the likes of close friend Alan Alda and former President of the United States, Barak Obama. a select audience in limited theatrical exposure.
+Chernick captures the Manhattan-dwelling subject at home and on tour around the globe, hobnobbing with classical colleagues as well as the likes of close friend Alan Alda and former President of the United States, Barak Obama.

 Perlman was born in 1945 in Tel Aviv to Polish émigré parents who were non-musical, though they quickly supported their prodigy son’s talent.
 Others did not because they thought he couldn’t get far on the leg braces that polio forced on him when he was just four years old.
 At thirteen, he was both enrolled at Juilliard and making his first appearance on “The Ed Sullivan Show”.